eshalakhotia/Shreddify/README.md

 Challenges: suggesting related workouts based on previous workouts/questionnaire (would need some type of database of workouts, nutrition, etc), account system, correlating the different questionnaires, and testing accuracy of suggestions.

-**HTA Approval (crusch):** Accepted, but contingent on having a more complex/well-defined algorithm — the algorithms you propose are ambiguous and could turn out poorly.

 Main components:

 Questionnaire asking preliminary questions and storing those responses for the first generation of suggestions